Lisa-Maria Kellermayr: Threats by opponents of Covid measures

-For months, Kellermayr was threatened by those close to the corona virus and those opposed to vaccination.
-The threats against her began when she criticized a demonstration by opponents of Covid measures in front of the clinic in Wels on November 16, 2021 on Twitter.
+For months, Kellermayr was threatened by those close to the Corona virus and those opposed to vaccination.
+The threats against her began when she criticized a demonstration by opponents of Covid measures in front of the clinic in Wels on 16 November 2021 on Twitter.
 The police in Upper Austria called Kellermayr's tweet a "false report" and accused her of "pushing herself into the public to promote her advancement".

 Kellermayr deleted her tweet and asked the police to delete their tweet as well.
-She wrote on Twitter: "This tweet is the basis for a torrent of abuse, slander, threats and best efforts by supporters of the scene to cause me maximum harm.
+She wrote on Twitter: "This tweet is the basis for a torrent of abuse, slander, threats, and best efforts by supporters of the scene to cause me maximum harm.
 It's used as a reason to call me a liar, a witch.”
 The police did not respond or delete their tweet, even months later, when the case had already garnered widespread media attention.
-Kellermayr became known in circles of radical opponents of vaccination through the police tweet and was the target of death threats, intimidation and severe abuse.
+Kellermayr became known in circles of radical opponents of vaccination through the police tweet and was the target of death threats, intimidation, and severe abuse.

-She received several threats from a person who called himself “Claas the Killer”.
-He threatened to "slaughter" Kellermayr, to "narcotize and torture her in a basement".
+She received several threats from a person who called himself “Claas the Killer.”
+He threatened to "slaughter" Kellermayr, to "narcotize and torture her in a basement."
 Kellermayr asked for police protection, but her request was denied.
 In order to protect herself and her employees, Kellermayr said she then spent 100,000 euros on security measures and private security personnel.
 Security personnel repeatedly took butterfly knives from patients waiting to be seen by Dr. Kellermayr in her practice.

-On April 6, 2022, a complaint was filed against unknown persons at the Wels public prosecutor's office for dangerous threats against Kellermayr.
+On 6 April 2022, a complaint was filed against unknown persons at the Wels public prosecutor's office for dangerous threats against Kellermayr.
 Traces of a possible perpetrator led to Germany.
-On June 14, 2022, the Austrian judiciary dropped investigations because the potential perpetrator could not be convicted in Austria anyway.
+On 14 June 2022, the Austrian judiciary dropped investigations because the potential perpetrator could not be convicted in Austria anyway.
 In an interview with Austria's public broadcaster, David Furtner, a spokesman for the Upper Austrian police, said that Kellermayr was pushing herself into the public and advised her to seek psychological help.

 At the end of June 2022, Kellermayr closed her practice.
 The Federal Office for the Protection of the Constitution and Counterterrorism then began to deal with the case for the first time.
 German hacktivist Ornella Al-Lami provided information about “Claas the Killer”.
 It was "not much effort" to identify the person, the police "apparently did nothing about it," Al-Lami later told the newspaper Die Presse.
-The Upper Austrian police rejected the allegations, the Directorate for State Security and Intelligence said they were taking the hacker's research results seriously.
+The Upper Austrian police rejected the allegations, and the Directorate for State Security and Intelligence said they were taking the hacker's research results seriously.

 Death

-On July 28, 2022, Kellermayr spoke to the newspaper Der Standard.
-On July 29, 2022, Kellermayr was found dead in her doctor's office in Seewalchen am Attersee.
+On 28 July 2022, Kellermayr spoke to the newspaper Der Standard.
+On 29 July 2022, Kellermayr was found dead in her doctor's office in Seewalchen am Attersee.
 The authorities ruled her death a suicide.